 The board may designate standing committees or special committees from time to time and for such terms as may be hereinafter appointed by the Board of Directors and consistent with the means and purposes of the Board.

+Administrative Committee

+An Administrative Committee may be appointed by the Board.
+The Administration Committee oversees the general and financial operations of NWNW, in conjunction with the Executive Director and Treasurer.

 Section VIII – Officers